codemonger-io/codemonger/zola/content/blog/0001-introducing-zola.md

 After the above template is evaluted, `get_url(path=internal_path, lang={code})` will give you the URL of the page in a language given by `{code}`.

-A major drawback is that I have to prepare both of English and Japanese translations for every single page, or Zola ends up with an error.
+A major drawback is that I have to prepare both English and Japanese translations for every single page, or Zola ends up with an error.

 ### Difficulties in anchor IDs